jakobo/docmq/CONTRIBUTING.md

 - Remember to be concise in your Conventional Commit.
 These will eventually be automatically rolled up into an auto-generated CHANGELOG file
 - If you modified anything in `src/`:
-  - You verified the transpiled TypeScript with `yarn build` in the directory of whichever package you modified.
+  - You verified the transpiled TypeScript with `pnpm build` in the directory of whichever package you modified.
 This will also verify your CJS/ESM exports
-  - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.
+  - Run `pnpm test` to ensure all existing tests pass for that package, along with any new tests you would've written.

 Thank you! 💕